 Privileges & Resources

 Our alumni are lifelong learners.
-Alumni may utilize their annual Enrichment Voucher to sit in on one class for free.
+Alumni may utilize their annual Community Audit Voucher to sit in on one class for free.
 (CEUs may be purchased for $30/seat hour, if desired) In addition, all non-degree seeking alumni in need of additional course credits receive a discounted tuition rate of $500 per credit.
 CEUs are available

 We seek to work closely with alumni as they pursue job placement, licensure, and ordination through the documentation of course content, letters of support, and facilitating connection with other alumni in your area.